BenAcord/AutoRpt/templates/training/pen-200-lab/report/00-execsummary.md

 # Methodologies

-I utilized a widely adopted approach to performing penetration testing that is effective in testing how well the Offensive Security Exam environments is secured.
+I utilized a widely adopted approach to performing penetration testing that is effective in testing how well the Offensive Security lab environments is secured.
 Below is a breakout of how I was able to identify and exploit the variety of systems and includes all individual vulnerabilities found.

 ## Information Gathering

 The information gathering portion of a penetration test focuses on identifying the scope of the penetration test.
-During this penetration test, I was tasked with exploiting the exam network.
+During this penetration test, I was tasked with exploiting the lab network.
 The specific IP addresses were:

-**Exam Network**
+**Lab Network**

 BOILERPLATE_TARGETS_LIST